In a Nutshell:

 Are you in the market for a good massage chair that offers some basic therapeutic benefits at a price you can afford?
 If so, you may be intrigued by what you read in this—our Osaki Alpina massage chair review.

-All that to say that their product lineup can be a little spotty.
-They’ve produced some real gems, and they’ve also had a few models that weren’t so great.
+All that to say, their product lineup can be a little spotty.
+They’ve produced some real gems and had a few models that weren’t so great.
 In all cases, though, they are backed by the decades of experience that their parent company—Osaki—brings to the table, and Osaki models are mostly solid chairs.

-In the sections that follow, we’ll step you through everything this model has to offer, and we won’t pull any punches when it comes to defining those limitations.
-That way, you’ll have all the details you need to decide for yourself if this is the chair you’ve been looking for.
-If that sounds good to you, read on, and let’s talk about what this chair can do.
+In the following sections, we’ll step you through everything this model has to offer, and we won’t pull any punches when it comes to defining those limitations.
+That way, you’ll have all the details to decide if this is the chair you’ve been looking for.
+If that sounds good, read on, and let’s discuss what this chair can do.

-Aesthetics are not the most important aspect of a massage chair, but they do matter because nobody wants an ugly piece of furniture sitting in their living room.
+Although aesthetics are not the most important aspect of a massage chair, they matter because nobody wants an ugly piece of furniture in their living room.

 Osaki Pro Alpina with black PU upholstery and the chair's dimensions when sitting upright

-This is not a chair you can just pick up and move around your house by yourself.
-If you don’t pay extra for White Glove service, you’ll definitely want to have a friend on standby for the day the chair arrives at your doorstep.
+You cannot pick up this chair and move around your house by yourself.
+If you don’t pay extra for White Glove service, you’ll want to have a friend on standby when the chair arrives at your doorstep.

-To the Alpina’s credit, it is designed with space-saving technology built in, so you’ll only need about 4.7” of space between the back of the chair and whatever wall you decide to place it near.
+To Alpina’s credit, it is designed with space-saving technology, so you’ll only need about 4.7” of space between the back of the chair and whatever wall you place it near.
 Even so, if you live in a smaller home or apartment, you may struggle to find a permanent home for the chair.

-This isn’t as strong of a component of our Osaki Pro Alpina review as we like it to be because the chair features a mix of older and current massage chair technology.
-Overall, we do like what we see here, but it could be better.
+This isn’t as strong of a component of our Osaki Pro Alpina review as we like it because it features a mix of older and current massage chair technology.
+We like what we see here, but it could be better.

 Let’s start with the basics: